Leosimetti/devops/app_python/PYTHON.md

 > Toml is a file format for configurations.
 > In this project it was used to store pytest arguments.

+- Following naming conventions

+> snake_case for methods; PascalCase for classes; ALL_CAPS for constants

+## Flask Best practices

+- Installing a proper server for Flask

+> The provided development server is not designed to used for
+> production.
+As a result, it is not very efficient, stable, and secure,

 - Using ENV variables for additional configurability.

 > Environmental variables are a good way to pass arguments.
 > In this project application IP and PORT are passed this way.

-- Following naming conventions

-> snake_case for methods; PascalCase for classes; ALL_CAPS for constants
+## Unit Testing Best practices

 - Using fixtures in tests

 > Fixtures allow for the code to be reused.
 In this case the `client`
 > fixture is used to make requests to the application.

-- Installing a proper server for Flask

-> The provided development server is not designed to used for
+- Mocking values and functions

+> Mocks aee able to "fake" functionality to make tests independent.
+> In this case `freezegun` is used to mock time in order to avoid waiting.

+- Parametrizing the tests

+> Parametrization enables a small piece of code to test many behaviours.

+- Scoping fixtures

+> It is possible to set a scope to a fixture, making it reset upon exiting this scope.
+> This is especially applicable to `yield` fixtures that are dependent on some resource's state.

+- Avoiding fixture modification at runtime

+> Fixture data modification is a bad idea, as doing so can cause unexpected behaviour
+> in case multiple functions are using the same fixture.

+- Running tests before actually committing the code

+> This action can be automated using a pre-commit hook that automatically runs tests before the code is committed.
+> (as it is done in this project)

+- Making test case names as descriptive and long as needed

-> production.
-As a result, it is not very efficient, stable, and secure,
+> Although it is a convention to keep function names short, doing so is not very applicable to tests,
+> as test functions names are not called explicitly and are only shown in the report.

+- Reasonably optimizing tests to make them run fast
+> Slow running tests are a hindrance to the development speed, as slow-running tests are less likely to be run.
+> Thus, it is important to get all tests to run fast.
+However, tested functionality should not be compromised in favor of speed.